Hajim5/KHU-Intellec-Refrigerator/README.md

 ## Dataset and Model
 The dataset and model are hosted on Roboflow.
 You can access them [here](https://universe.roboflow.com/capstoneproject-yly17/fridge_roboflow/model/1).

-### **Using the Roboflow Model**
-1. Visit the provided link to access the dataset and model details.
-2. Download the dataset or use the model directly via the Roboflow API.

 ### **Example: Download Dataset via API**
 ```python
 from roboflow import Roboflow